-And since practicing actual questions is most effective, let’s look at sample answers for four of the most common BIs that can trip people up.
-First, by unpacking what the question is meant to unearth about candidates, a strategy to respond effectively and then a common trap in each.
+And since practicing actual questions is most effective, let’s look at sample answers for five of the most common BIs that can trip people up — by unpacking what the question is meant to unearth about candidates, a strategy to respond effectively and a common trap in each.

 1. “Tell me about a time when you had to deal with a difficult coworker.”

 What this question is after: This question is about work style and interpersonal abilities.
 It’s not — I repeat, it is not — a time to vent about or bad-mouth a team member from an old job.
 The trick in applying STAR here is to move quickly through the difficult situation.
 Spend only a few seconds setting the stage on what made the working relationship a problem — focusing on the relationship and not on her — and spend the high majority of your answer expressing how you overcame this.